top of page

 Jude: Brother, Son, or Thaddeus?

 We do not know what Luke meant by "Jude of James."
 The phrase could mean that Jude was either James' son or brother.
-A minimalist interpretation forbids us from assuming one over the other.
+A minimalist interpretation forbids assuming one over the other.
 Therefore, many scholars view Jesus' brother Jude and "Jude of James" as two different men.
-There is nothing in the text, however, to obligate us to such minimalism.
+Nothing in the text, however, obligates us to such minimalism.

 Given that Jude identified himself as Jesus' brother in his letter, the gospel writers list a man named "Jude," and James of Jerusalem was also the Lord's brother; it is logical and consistent to view all three as the same person.
 Translations such as the New International Version (NIV) render Ioudan Iakōbou as "Jude, a brother of James," but they have to add in the word "brother" where it initially did not exist in Greek.
 Nevertheless, it follows that the early church leaders considered the letter of Jude to have apostolic authority—written by one of the twelve.
 If we use the philosophical law of parsimony (i.e., "Ockham's razor"), that "we should not multiply entities unnecessarily," we realize that Jude could have very well been one of Jesus' brothers and apostles, brother to James, and an epistle writer.
 There is no reason to complicate the issue and multiply one individual two or three times; neither do the New Testament texts require it.